kelen-argosi/progressive/README.md

 # Progressive

-**Progressive** is an Obsidian plugin that displays a progress bar in the file explorer sidebar, showing how many tasks have been completed across your notes.
+**Progressive** is an Obsidian plugin that displays a progress bar in the file explorer sidebar, showing the percentage of tasks that have been completed across your notes.
 It supports daily, weekly, monthly, or custom notes and can track either the latest, today’s, or all notes in a folder.
 The progress bar color dynamically changes based on completion percentage for quick visual feedback.